leonardomendix/docs/content/en/docs/studio-how-to/microflows/microflows-how-to-merge-and-change-object.md

 This how-to describes the following use case:

-In  you have configured the decision to open a specific page depending on the customer's grade.
+In [Configure a Decision Step 1: Build the Domain Model & Configure a Microflow ](/studio-how-to/microflows-how-to-configure-decision-p1/) you have configured the decision to open a specific page depending on the customer's grade.
 In case the customer's grade is not set, the error message is shown.
 So you have four flows after the decision:

 * Showing a page for bronze  grade customers
 * Showing a page for silver grade customers